software-architects/learn-blazor/content/getting-started/about.md

 Blazor is tempting for me because it also allows me to focus on one programming language.
 However, this time I can use my favorite language C#.
 Awesome :-)

 At the time of writing, Blazor is in a very early stage.
 Microsoft calls it an *experimental* project.
+Its first public preview has been [announced](https://blogs.msdn.microsoft.com/webdev/2018/03/22/get-started-building-net-web-apps-in-the-browser-with-blazor/) on March 22nd, 2018.

 {{% notice warning %}}
 Today, nobody knows for sure what the future of Blazor is.
 It might change fundamentally, it might even never see the light of day. **Don't build production systems with it today!** It's time to experiment, contribute, and give feedback.